More information

 Currently the UK has retained European Marine Sites since leaving the European Union on 1st Jan 2021 (after which the terms of the ‘Trade and Cooperation Agreement’ came into force).
 The UK transferred all existing legislation to protect such sites from activities into UK law at that time.

 As of Jan 1st 2021, the EU Exit 'trade and cooperation' agreement came into force that now allows UK to unilaterally protect its offshore MPAs, as long as there is no discrimination between measures applied to protection that equally restrict both UK and EU fleets.
 In June 2022, the first four offshore MPA management measures to prohibit bottom towed fishing gears came into force.
 These protected the English Dogger Bank SAC (at over 12,300km2, the largest offshore MPA in English waters), the Inner Dousing and Race Bank SAC (with partial closures to protect the extent of sandbank and reef features), South Dorset and The Canyons MCZs (the latter with partial closures to protect site features).
+A further 13 offshore English MPAs reef area habitats were protected from bottom towed gears in summer 2023.

 European environmental law requires Member State Governments to set up protected areas to ensure the protection of biodiversity both on land and in the sea.
 These sites are called Special Areas of Conservation or SACs for flora and fauna and Special Protection Areas (SPAs) for birds.
 Collectively these are known as 'European Marine Sites', collectively making up a network of ‘Natura 2000’ marine sites.
 Government conservation bodies such as Natural England & JNCC carry out surveys, and in consultation with stakeholders determine where these habitats and species are and identify appropriate boundaries for MPAs.
 These sites remain as designated sites in UK waters after Brexit (under the UK ‘Habitats Regulations’).

 SACs are not designated to protect areas as such, but to protect specific features within those areas (such as seagrass bed or pink sea fans).
 Designation orders for each site name the features which are formally protected, Conservation Objectives for the areas state whether features need to be 'restored to' or 'maintained at' to ‘favourable conservation’ status.
+General Management Approaches state whether features need to be 'restored' or 'maintained' to achieve ‘favourable conservation’ status.

 Once a site has been designated, the law requires that the designated features within a site reach, or are maintained at favourable conservation status.
 In order to do this, human activities that are, or are likely to have an impact on them need to be managed in some way.
 The management of sites places specific obligations on different agencies to ensure that appropriate and 'proportionate' measures are put in place.
 The process has been set out within the Directives and established within National Regulations on how this is carried out.